simuh34/simuh34/README.md

 ## Hi there 👋
 - 🌱 I am now engaged in PhD studies at the University of Macau.
+This is Simu Huang.

 <!--